hallettj/sunshine/README.md

 The goals of Sunshine are:

 - unidirectional data flow, _à la_ Flux
+- type safety with Flow
 - State should stay in one place, and it should be immutable.
 - pure(-ish)[*][pure-ish] JavaScript
-- type safety with Flow
 - isomorphism (the same code can be used client-side and server-side)
 - small size (don't want to have to maintain a big pile o' code)

 [pure-ish]: #user-content-questions-that-someone-might-one-day-ask

 Sunshine shamelessly takes ideas from [re-frame][].
+Re-frame keeps all app state in one immutable data structure.
+State is computed as on ongoing fold over an event stream.
-Re-frame keeps all app state in one immutable data structure, and encourages implementers to think of it as an in-memory database.
+Re-frame encourages implementers to think of state as an in-memory database.
 Views go through a query layer to read state, which decouples views from implementation details of app state.
-State is updated by event handlers.
-There is a lot of explanation on why this works well in [re-frames excellent readme][re-frame readme].
+There is a lot of explanation on why this works well in [re-frame's excellent readme][re-frame readme].

 Sunshine does basically the same thing.
-But Sunshine brings in a new idea for the query and update layers: lenses act as symmetric getters and setters, which decouples both the view and event handlers from state implementation.
+But Sunshine brings in a new idea for the query and update layers: lenses act as symmetric getters and setters, which decouple both the view and event handlers from state implementation.
 Apart from lenses,
 the reasons for creating a new framework are to build in type-safety, and to use pure(-ish) JavaScript.